-So, the mormon shelf is only a proverbial place to store unanswered questions it’s where our collective cognitive dissonance goes to be ignored and hopefully just go away.
-We learn as mormons to put things we don’t understand on the shelf because one day we will understand everything, and why let something we don’t understand now block our progression, right?
+So, the Mormon shelf is only a proverbial place to store unanswered questions it’s where our collective cognitive dissonance goes to be ignored and hopefully just go away.
+We learn as Mormons to put things we don’t understand on the shelf because one day we will understand everything, and why let something we don’t understand now block our progression, right?
 We get into such a habit of putting things on the shelf though, that we become comfortable with putting everything on it.
 If there were one or two complex issues to understand it would be one thing, but there are so many unanswerable questions that the shelf issues bog us down and can’t be answered because there is no real way of reconciling them properly (at least in a faith-promoting way).
-The simple fact that we even have this shelf analogy in mormon culture to deal with our own many cultural and doctrinal issues is unhealthy.
-How is it ok for an institution to create a space where there is such a false narrative of itself, that it then has to teach it’s own members how to cope with the dissonance it itself causes, and then that the members buy into it.
-Eventually, it crashes down and then individual is faced with a real life faith crisis, or as some prefer, a truth crisis.
-Individuals experience this are then cast as having little faith and many, as they take the authentic courage to examine the pieces, are forced to choose between living their own truth and submitting to authoritative church leaders.
+The simple fact that we even have this shelf analogy in Mormon culture to deal with our own many cultural and doctrinal issues is unhealthy.
+How is it ok for an institution to create a space where there is such a false narrative of itself, that it then has to teach its own members how to cope with the dissonance it itself causes, and then that the members buy into it?
+Eventually, it crashes down, and then the individual is faced with a real-life faith crisis, or as some prefer, a truth crisis.
+Individuals who experience this are then cast as having little faith and many, as they take the authentic courage to examine the pieces, are forced to choose between living their own truth and submitting to authoritative church leaders.

 What are your shelf items?
 Was there a “last straw” that brought the shelf tumbling down?
 We’ve just updated the profiles on this site to allow members to indicate their main shelf items.
-As you create a wasmormon profile to tell your story, you can now add your shelf items to your profile and if you’ve already set up your profile, simply login to add them.
-Feel free to add your own shelf items to the growing list.
+As you create a wasmormon.org profile to tell your own “I was a Mormon” story, you can now add your shelf items to your profile.
+You are invited to add your own shelf items to the growing list.
 In discussing these shelf items we hope to help others process them and take the time to reconcile and resolve the dissonance they have been encouraged to ignore.
 There are answers to many of the questions, we need the courage and tenacity to look.